 Typically, the plaques are located in the elbows, knees, scalp, face, hands and feet but can also be present in other parts of the body.

 Psoriasis is caused, in genetically predisposed individuals, by the interaction between the body's defense system (immune system) and environmental factors.
 In response to environmental factors (physical skin trauma) the immune system reacts by producing certain substances that facilitate the repair of skin damage.
 In susceptible individuals, these substances stimulate the lymphocytes to in turn produce factors that induce skin cells to reproduce too quickly and thus to form erythematous squamous plaques.

 Psoriasis is a lifelong (chronic) and currently untreatable disease.
 However, there are treatments available to effectively control the ailments (symptoms) it causes.

-It can arise at any age, with no difference between men and women, but usually appears for the first time between 15 and 35 years.
+It can arise at any age, with no difference between men and women, but usually appears for the first time between the ages of 15 and 35.
 Its diffusion in the Italian population is estimated at 2.8%, which means that about 1,500,000 Italians are affected.